 With a pair of binoculars, you should be able to make out cracked or missing shingles and assess whether or not any shingles have shifted.
 If you have a flat roof, you might want to climb out and see if there are any obstructions to the drainage or tears in the seams between the weatherproof membranes.
 If you’re afraid of heights or don’t feel comfortable climbing up, we’re happy to come and perform an inspection.
 Whether you’ve got a leak, mold, cracked shingles or shingles that need new fasteners, we offer lots of roof repair services and can definitely help you out!

-Here are a few more tips that will help make sure your roof is well protected for the incoming spring showers:
+Here are a few more tips from experienced roofers in Toronto at will help make sure your roof is well protected for the incoming spring showers:

 Flashing: If the flashing on your roof has come unstuck, get rid of the old caulk, clean the surface thoroughly and then seal it up again.
 Tight flashing is paramount in the prevention of leaks.